dherault/serverless-offline/CONTRIBUTING.md

 - Point your npm **package.json** to the local changes
   - depends on an npm project

-we are using Babel to transform ES6 modules (static imports).

 ## serverless.yml

 you have several options: